Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and experienced person in your field I am confident that I will be the perfect candidate for this job.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and knowledgeable [Your field] I think I’d be an ideal candidate to be considered for this job.

-I thank you for considering my application.
-I look forward to having a conversation with you.
+Thank you for taking a look at my application.
+I look forward to receiving your feedback.

 Sincerely,